Is your Spider plant falling over?

 Here's one of my Spider plants that started to lean over after overwatering -

-It happens because of the possible root rot situation in the pot.
-Since the roots stop working efficiently, they don't bring nutrients and water to the plant.
-Therefore, it results in an imbalance in the plant's internal system.
+It happens because of the root root.
+Since the roots stop working efficiently, they don’t bring nutrients and water to the plant.
+Therefore, it results in an imbalance in the plant’s internal system.

 When you leave your plant underwatered for weeks, it won't be easy to keep things going internally.
 As a result, the plant will fall over and might appear dull overall.